mindovermiles262/song-of-the-day/README.md

 ##Add historic songs to new playlist
-Run `./lib/get-historic-[station].rb` to generate list of historic tracks (stored in ./data/) then run `./lib/add-historic-[station].rb` to add files to playlist
+Run `./lib/get-historic-[station].rb` to generate list of historic tracks (stored in ./data/) then run `./lib/add-historic-[station].rb` to add files to Spotify playlist

 ##Requirements
 * nokogiri